 Step 4: Simplicity is key

-It’s crucial to keep your pantry organisation simple.
+It’s crucial to keep your pantry cabinet simple.
 Try not to overcrowd the area to ensure everything is easily found when needed.
 For example, keep multiples of products in baskets on higher shelves or out of sight until you need them.

 Step 5: Maintenance